MicrosoftDocs/VBA-Docs/api/Publisher.ParagraphFormat.ListBulletFontName.md

 ## Example

 This example tests to see if the list type is a bulleted list.
-If it is, the  **ListBulletFontName** is set to "Verdana" and the **ListFontSize** is set to 24.
+If it is, the **ListBulletFontName** is set to Verdana and the **ListFontSize** is set to 24.

 ```vb
 Dim objParaForm As ParagraphFormat